bpicolo/realms/_posts/2016-11-16-working-on-an-mmo.markdown

 ## It's easy.

-I've only ever really been interested in MMORPGss.
+I've only ever really been interested in MMORPGs.
 Everquest, RuneScape, Everquest 2, World of Warcraft, Guild Wars, Guild Wars 2, other-random-Korean-MMOs-trying-to-fill-the-gaps.
 I like MMORPGs.
 Rather, I **love** MMORPGs.
 They're by far the most fascinating games to me.
 I love the social-aspects, the lore, the gameplay...
 Really the whole shebang.
 Sure, I've played and enjoyed other games in the meantime,